ivopetkov/responsively-lazy/README.md

 ## A new concept

 Responsively Lazy is very different from the other lazy loading libraries.
 They make you break your HTML by removing the `src` attribute, or make you put tiny version there or make you use `<noscript>` to make your images appear in Google Images.
-The following code has worked for ages.
+The following code has worked for ages:
 ```
 <img src="image.jpg" />
 ```